reasonml/reason-react/docs/installation.md

 ## BuckleScript

 [BuckleScript](http://bucklescript.github.io/) is the tool that compiles ReasonML code to JavaScript.
 Every project that uses BuckleScript will have a `bsconfig.json` file (the same way you'd have `tsconfig.json` in a Typescript project) with project specific settings.
+You can install it globally or keep it project specific by adding it as a `devDependency`.

 ### Using Bucklescript init